pero-ict-solutions/spree-homepager/README.md

 Next run:

     bundle install
-    rake homepager:install
+    rails g homepager:install

-    rake db:migrate
+This will add a checkbox on the product edit page that you can check on to make the product appear on the homepage.

-This will add a checkbox on the product edit page that you can check on to make the product appear on the homepage
+It will also add a admin tab called "Banners", here you can upload banners so they can rotate on your homepage.

 Copyright (c) 2011 PeRo ICT Solutions, released under the New BSD License